alexleclair/Dokku-PHP7NginxContainer/README.md

 This repository is just the barebones of a PHP7 & Nginx setup, and it looks for a `/storage` mounted drive.
 It then serves from that directory.
 Any changes made in there will be reflected on your container.

-## But this is now what Dokku is for!!!!
+## But this is not what Dokku is for!!!!
 I know.
 I hate it too.
 But sometimes, when moving fast, having this kind of solution works okay.
 Just don't forget to bring your project into a real dev workflow, okay?

 ## How to use it